WayneWu98/keyshorts/README.md

 # keyshorts

-**keyshorts** help you add keyboard shortcuts to your website quickly and easily!!!
+**keyshorts** helps you add keyboard shortcuts to your website quickly and easily!!!

 ## Quick Start